 1/2 cup of goji berries

-1. In a large bowl mix together oats and the nuts and seeds.
+1. In a large bowl mix together oats, nuts, coconut and seeds.

 2. Coat the oat and nut mix with apple juice, EVOO, ginger and a generous dusting of ground cinnamon.
 You can really afford to be heavy-handed with this most delightful spice as some of its warm aroma will dissipate in your oven.